Azure/azure-sdk/docs/design/python/DesignGuidelines.md

   - aiohttp (asynchronous HTTP)
   > ToDo : fill in more

-* DON'T use external dependencies outside the list of "well known dependencis".
+* DON'T use external dependencies outside the list of "well known dependencies".
 To get a new dependency added, contact @adparch.
 ToDo : how to specify.

 * DON'T vendor dependencies unless approved by @adparch

-  *Vendoring dependencies in Python means including the source from another package as if it was part of our your package*
+  *Vendoring dependencies in Python means including the source from another package as if it was part of your package*

 ## Packaging